-Emission factors for wood combustion are calculated from the IPCC 2006 default emission factor and assume that the net calorific value is 20 per cent lower than the gross calorific value (IPCC, 2006).
+Emission factors for wood combustion are calculated from an IPCC (2006) default emission factor and assume that the net calorific value is 20 per cent lower than the gross calorific value (IPCC, 2006).
 Carbon dioxide emissions from wood used for energy production are reported as a memo item and are not included in the estimate of New Zealand's total greenhouse gas emissions (IPCC, 2006).
-Carbon dioxide emission factors for liquid biofuels are sourced from the New Zealand Energy Information Handbook (Baines, 1993), while CH4 and N2O emission factors are IPCC 2006 default emission factors.
+Carbon dioxide emission factors for liquid biofuels are sourced from the New Zealand Energy Information Handbook (Baines, 1993), while CH4 and N2O emission factors are IPCC (2006) default emission factors.

 Uncertainty in greenhouse gas emissions from fuel combustion varies depending on the type of greenhouse gas.
-The uncertainty in CO_2 emissions is relatively low.
-This is important because CO_2 emissions comprise around 96 per cent to 97 per cent of CO_2 -e emissions from fuel combustion in New Zealand.
-By comparison, emissions of the non- CO_2 gases are much less certain because emissions of these gases vary with combustion conditions.
-Uncertainties for CO_2 , CH_4 and N_2O activity data and emission factors are supplied in table 3.2.1.
-Many of the non- CO_2 emission factors used by New Zealand are the IPCC default values.
+The uncertainty in $CO_2$ emissions is relatively low.
+This is important because $CO_2$ emissions comprise around 96 per cent to 97 per cent of carbon dioxide equivalent ( $CO_2$ -e) emissions from fuel combustion in New Zealand.
+By comparison, emissions of the non- $CO_2$ gases are much less certain because emissions of these gases vary with combustion conditions.
+Uncertainties for $CO_2$ , $CH_4$ and $N_2O$ activity data and emission factors are supplied in table 3.2.1.
+Many of the non- $CO_2$ emission factors used by New Zealand are the IPCC (2006) default values.
 Further detailed information around uncertainties for each fuel type can be found in annex 5.